Online Instrument Preference/Sign-up Form for Junior Band 2019

 Applications have officially closed.
 Please only complete this form if advised by Mr Rowland.

 Turramurra has had a strong band programme for more than 30 years with over 130 students participating.
-There are 4 bands for 2019 - 3 concert bands and 1 stage/jazz band.
+There are 5 bands for 2019 - 3 concert bands and 2 jazz bands.

 The Band is open to all students from year 3, of course students are more than welcome to join in years 4-6.